FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 On Debian-based systems (Debian, Ubuntu, Mint, etc.) it is quite easy to get all needed dependencies installed.
 Most of the libraries are available via `apt` or the Synaptic package manager.

-If you already installed FreeCAD from the official repositories, you can install its build dependencies with this single line of code in a terminal   *
+If you already installed FreeCAD from the official repositories, you can install its build dependencies with this single line of code in a terminal:

 ```python